top of page

 Samuel Vazquez

 Sammy felt his calling to the arts as a young boy growing up in the family jewelry business.
 As far as his memory goes back, he remembers making and designing products.
 After high school, he studied glass blowing at Cal State Fullerton; at this time he also started apprenticing with Siemon & Salazar in 2010.
-Two years later, he was a full-time team member, and for the last 14 years, Sammy has become an integral part of everything we make in the glass studio.
+Two years later, he was a full-time team member, and for the last 14 years, Sammy has become an integral part of everything made in the studio.

 TeamBios-Rachel-b.jpg